IBM/node-red-tensorflowjs/README.md

 From the Node-RED dashboard, do the following:

 1. Click the **Deploy** button.
-1. Upload or capture an image  .
+1. Upload or capture an image.
     a.
 Click the `file inject` node and browse to an image.
     b.
 Click the `camera` node and allow the browser to access the webcam.

 The image will be processed by the `tfjs object detection` node and the output will be displayed in the **Debug** panel.
 If the browser supports the Web Audio API the objects detected will be spoken.